Missile defense: History

-Defending against cruise missiles is similar to defending against hostile, low-flying manned aircraft.
+Defending against cruise missiles is similar to defending against hostile, low-flying crewed aircraft.
 As with aircraft defense, countermeasures such as chaff, flares, and low altitude can complicate targeting and missile interception.
 High-flying radar aircraft such as AWACS can often identify low flying threats by using doppler radar.
 Another possible method is using specialized satellites to track these targets.
 By coupling a target's kinetic inputs with infrared and radar signatures it may be possible to overcome the countermeasures.

-In March 2008, the U.S. Congress convened hearings to re-examine the status of missile defense in U.S. military strategy.
+In March 2008, the US Congress convened hearings to re-examine the status of missile defense in US military strategy.
 Upon taking office, President Obama directed a comprehensive review of ballistic missile defense policy and programs.
 The review's findings related to Europe were announced on 17 September 2009.
 The Ballistic Missile Defense Review (BMDR) Report was published in February 2010.

 NATO missile defense system

 Mechanisms

 The Conference of National Armaments Directors (CNAD) is the senior NATO committee which acts as the tasking authority for the theater missile defense program.
 The ALTBMD Program Management Organization, which comprises a steering committee and a program office hosted by the NATO C3 Agency, directs the program and reports to the CNAD.

 The focal point for consultation on full-scale missile defense is the Reinforced Executive Working Group.
 The CNAD is responsible for conducting technical studies and reporting the outcome to the Group.

 The NRC Ad hoc Working Group on TMD is the steering body for NATO-Russia cooperation on theater missile defense.

 In September 2018, a consortium of 23 NATO nations met to collaborate on the Nimble Titan 18 integrated air and missile defense (IAMD) campaign of experimentation.